H3atman/mikrotik-manager/README.md

 - No need to expose your router directly to the internet
 - Works with cloud deployments like Vercel
 - Maintains end-to-end encryption
+- Simplified connection form (only username and password required)